-- pH values were consistent with the majority of values within the site-specific guidelines (5.67-6.56 pH Units).
+- pH values remained steady, with the majority hovering around the upper site-specific guidelines (5.67-6.56 pH Units) for all three stations.

-All hydrometric data is provisional and is subject to correction.
+\All hydrometric data is provisional and is subject to correction.
 Please consult Water Survey of Canada for finalized data and interpretation.